School Goal One

 - Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness, on reciprocal relationships, and a sense of place); and

-- That to increase academic success for our W̱SÁNEĆ, other First Nations, and Inuit students we must ensure that their histories, cultures, and traditions are honored, reflected, and engaged throughout all aspects of their learning journeys.
+- To increase academic success for our W̱ SÁNEĆ, other First Nations, and Inuit students we must ensure that their histories, cultures, and traditions are honoured, reflected, and engaged throughout all aspects of their learning journeys.

-NSMS has developed and facilitated a series of multi-age interventions to increase students’ capacity and engagement with writing.
-Most recently, we have re-established reading interventions for our most vulnerable students, while also providing opportunities for students to extend their learning.
-These opportunities include the Beaver Computing Challenge, Gauss Math Contest, and Skills Canada competitions.
+NSMS has developed and facilitated multi-age writing interventions to build student capacity and engagement.
+Recently, we re-established reading interventions for our most vulnerable students while continuing to offer enrichment opportunities such as the Beaver Computing Challenge, Gauss Math Contest, and Skills Canada competitions.

 English Language Arts report card data - final assessment, June 2022